xinity/JSON2SQL-plugin/README.md

 # json2sql-plugin
 ### Creating a JSON API for remote consumption of MariaDB datas

 The goal is to provide an easy way to map simple DML statements and stored procedure calls to http requests handing over json object as response.
+The scope of this project will stay "limited" to DML only.

 ## Project Status

 - **Release**: pre ALPHA
 - **Current Version**: 0.1
 - **Status**: Active development
-- **Last Updated**: 20241210 - December 10, 2024
+- **Last Updated**: 20241212 - December 12, 2024

 ## Direct tables access